radivot/myelo/CML/nanda07/README.md

 ![](../../docs/moore04model.png)

 Using deSolve, the following code reproduces untreated Patients A and B in Figure 2.
-It also approximates TKI action by reducing the rc parameters of these patients by a factor of 10.
+It also approximates TKI action by reducing the *r<sub>c</sub>* parameters of these patients by a factor of 10.

 ![](../../docs/nandaApproxFig2.png)